not-joel/not-joel/README.md

 - 👋 Hi, I’m joel
 - 👀 I’m interested in ...
-Full Stack Web Developer
+Full Stack Web Development
 - 🌱 I’m currently learning ...
 Vue Js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...